Remi-Gau/NARPS_CPPL/README.md

 - 18, 22, 110, 116: too much movement overall
 - 31: "noisy" anatomical scan

+For the moment, this is hard-coded (don't 8 me!) in the rm_subjects.m function.

 ## docker

+What follows is just some general help and comments on using docker in case you never did before.

 ### 'Creating' a docker image